ilyla/Sleepy-Story-Samantha/Chapter 7 - A Strange Coincidence.md

 `*Hypnonymoose: Oh nothing*`

   Suddenly Samantha Felt that wave of sleepiness come over her, and her whole body became very relaxed.
 She felt herself deleting the conversation from her phone, and deciding not to think about it anymore.
 She was reading Hypnonymoose's words, but it didn't feel like she was consciously processing them, more like they were going straight into the back of her mind and she didn't even have to think about them.
 He asked her questions about herself, her fetishes, that kind of thing, which she answered without really thinking.
-He was telling her lot's of things, like things to dress, things to buy, how to speak, and other things.
+He was telling her lots of things, like things to dress, things to buy, how to speak, and other things.
 He was always making sure she was okay with it, though, and he made sure she wouldn't do anything bad just because he told her to.
 After a while, he said something about counting to 5 and becoming awake again

 `*Hypnonymoose: 5*`